 We are subject to taxation from United States federal, state and local, and foreign jurisdictions.
 Tax positions are settled primarily through the completion of audits within each individual jurisdiction or the closing of statutes of limitation.
 Changes in applicable tax law or other events may also require us to revise past estimates.
-We describe income taxes further in Note 10 to our consolidated financial statements titled, "Income Taxes".
+We describe income taxes further in Note 8 to our consolidated financial statements titled, "Income Taxes" in this Annual Report on Form 10-K.